-- 1. Election of the nominees named in the Proxy Statement to the Board of Directors (the "Board") to serve until the 2025 annual meeting of stockholders; - 2.
-Approval of executive compensation in an advisory, non-binding vote; - 3.
-To approve our proposed Amended 2012 Equity Incentive Plan, which amends our existing 2012 Equity Incentive Plan to, in part, increase the authorized number of shares issuable under the plan to 2,737,500 shares (an increase of 1,050,000 shares); - 4.
-Ratification of the appointment of Deloitte & Touche LLP ("Deloitte") as the Company's independent registered public accounting firm for 2022; and - 5.
-Action upon such other matters, if any, as may properly come before the meeting.
+1. Election of the nominees named in the Proxy Statement to the Board of Directors (the "Board") to serve until the 2028 annual meeting of stockholders;

+2. Approval of executive compensation in an advisory, non-binding vote;

+3. Selection of the frequency of future advisory votes on executive compensation in an advisory, non-binding vote;

+4. To amend our 2012 Equity Incentive Plan, as amended (the "Amended 2012 Equity Incentive Plan") to increase the authorized number of shares issuable under the plan by 1,500,000 shares;

+5. Ratification of the appointment of Deloitte & Touche LLP ("Deloitte") as the Company's independent registered public accounting firm for 2025; and

+6. Action upon such other matters, if any, as may properly come before the meeting.

-The Board set April 22, 2022 as the Record Date.
+The Board set April 23, 2025 as the Record Date.
 Only holders of record of our common stock at the close of business on that day are entitled to vote at our Annual Meeting or any adjournment of our Annual Meeting.